Third-order exceptional surface in a pseudo-Hermitian superconducting circuit: Introduction

+Similar to the construction of EPs in various $\mathcal{PT}$- and $\eta$-pseudo-Hermitian-symmetric systems, it is critical to combine ESs and $\mathcal{PT}$- and $\eta$-pseudo-Hermitian symmetries.
+Up to now, the second-order ES has been studied in non-Hermitian systems with different symmetries, e.g., $\mathcal{PT}$ symmetry~\cite{Zhou19}, $\eta$-pseudo-Hermitian symmetry~\cite{Grigoryan22} and parity-particle-hole symmetry~\cite{Okugawa19}.
+Furthermore, high-order ESs (i.e., $k$th-order ESs with $k \geq 3$) were theoretically proposed~\cite{Yang21,Zhang22} and experimentally demonstrated~\cite{Liao23}.
+Specifically, Ref.~\cite{Liao23} reported a robust on-chip integrated microlaser source based on ESs, where the performances of the microlaser source can be improved by increasing the order $k$ of ESs.
+However, {\it these works (i.e., Refs.~\cite{Yang21,Zhang22,Liao23}) are restricted to non-Hermitian systems without pseudo-Hermiticity}, where the eigenvalues are complex near ESs.
+In this context, investigating high-order ESs in pseudo-Hermitian systems is highly desirable, as it may offer novel insights into exploring topological properties and related applications of high-order ESs in non-Hermitian areas~\cite{Zhou19,Grigoryan22,Okugawa19}.

-In this work, we theoretically investigate the high-order ES in a SC circuit, which consists of three circularly coupled SC cavities [see Fig.~\ref{figure1}(b)].
-When the system parameters satisfy certain constraints, the Hamiltonian of the system possesses the pseudo-Hermiticity.
-In the $\mathcal{PT}$-symmetric case, all EP3s of the Hamiltonian form a line in the parameter space, i.e., third-order exceptional line (EL3).
-When the $\mathcal{PT}$ symmetry is extended to the $\eta$-pseudo-Hermitian symmetry, the EL3 becomes an ES3 in the parameter space.
-Moreover, we also study the energy spectrum of the pseudo-Hermitian SC system around EP3s.
-Our paper paves the way to explore ESs and related applications in SC circuits~\cite{Zhong19,Qin21,Li21,Carlo21,Carlo22,Jiang23,Zhong21,Zhong19-1,Soleymani22,Tang23,Jia23,Stalhammar21,Chen22-1,Zhong20}.
-As far as we know, it is also the first work on high-order ESs in pseudo-Hermitian systems.
+In this work, we propose a pseudo-Hermitian SC circuit and then study the third-order ES in the circuit.
+As shown in Fig.~\ref{figure1}(b), the proposed circuit consists of three SC coplanar waveguide cavities, which are coupled to a common SC qubit.
+Due to the large detuning between the qubit and the three SC cavities, we can adiabatically eliminate the degrees of freedom of the qubit and obtain an effective non-Hermitian Hamiltonian, which describes three circularly-coupled SC cavities mediated by a SC qubit [cf.~Sec.~\ref{model-Hamiltonian}].
+When the circuit parameters satisfy certain constraints, the circuit possesses the pseudo-Hermiticity, and it has either (i) three real eigenvalues or (ii) one real eigenvalue and two complex-conjugate eigenvalues.
+In the $\mathcal{PT}$-symmetric case, we find all third-order EPs of the circuit form a line in the parameter space, i.e., third-order exceptional line (EL).
+When the $\mathcal{PT}$ symmetry is extended to the $\eta$-pseudo-Hermitian symmetry, we find the third-order EL becomes a third-order ES in the parameter space.
+We further study the energy spectrum of the pseudo-Hermitian SC circuit around third-order EPs.
+This proposal is universal and can be applied to investigate the third-order ES in other physical systems, such as optomechanical systems~\cite{Xu16}, cavity-magnon systems~\cite{Zhang17}, and photonic micro-ring systems~\cite{Hodaei17}.
+This work is of fundamental interest in quantum mechanics~\cite{Li2024,Ren2024,Lu2024} and opens a way for studying high-order ESs in pseudo-Hermitian systems~\cite{Zhang19,Zhang23,Hu24,Xiong21,Xiong22,Yin23,Li23-Zhong23}.